calebsun241/client-server-store/README.md

 - Persistent data is stored in `data.txt` in the respository.
 Do not modify this file manually.
 - `data.txt` is prepopulated with data that is used to run the tests in `Tests.md`.
 Before you run tests, type `git restore data.txt` to ensure that `data.txt` is in its original state.

-## Submission
-Kipling Liu will submit the git repository to Vocareum and the report to Brightspace.
-Chance will submit the video.

 ## Class Descriptions

 ### Client.java